orlandodiazc/space-x-travelers/README.md

 # Space Travelers <a name="about-project"></a>

-**Space X Travelers** is a SPA built with NextJS, it allows the user to make reservations on SpaceX missions and rockets.
+**Space X Travelers** is a SPA built with React, it allows the user to make reservations on SpaceX missions and rockets.

 [Live Site](https://space-x-travelers.vercel.app/)